-A credential store is a named location within a secure store, such as CyberArk, from which you can retrieve Robot credentials and credential Assets when needed.
-Orchestrator supports the use of multiple credential stores at tenant level, provides built-in support for CyberArk, CyberArk CCP, and Azure Key Vault, and the architecture enabling you to develop a plugin for other secure stores, if desired.
+A credential store is a named location within a secure store, such as CyberArk, from which you can store and retrieve sensitive data such as Robot credentials and credential Assets when needed.
+Orchestrator supports the use of multiple credential stores at tenant level, and provides built-in support for Azure Key Vault, CyberArk CCP, HashiCorp Vault, Thycotic Secret Server, and BeyondTrust, CyberArk, and the architecture enabling you to develop a plugin for other secure stores, if desired.

 The credential stores feature must be enabled for your tenant by the Orchestrator administrator.
 See here for details.